MSU-Libraries/catalog-infrastructure/README.md

       * `cpu_balance_threshold`: What CPU credit balance threshold must be met for an alert to be sent
       * `ebs_balance_threshold`: What percentage threshold of the burst balance for an alert to be sent

+Also of note, we have two cases where we have `prevent_destroy` set to avoid accidently destroying critical resources (our EFS share and the EC2 instances), such as a bad commit in a CI deploy.
+But if you are testing and want to be able to remove those, you will need to look for those references and set it to `false`.

 ### DNS Setup
 Since this terraform playbook only creates DNS entries in the `.aws.lib.msu.edu` domain (see the `domain` variable in the terraform files), and we want our site